 Wallsburg is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Wallsburg with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.36% of adults in Wallsburg have a bachelor's degree or advanced degree.
+The citizens of Wallsburg are slightly less educated than the national average of 21.84% for the average city or town: 14.93% of adults in Wallsburg have a bachelor's degree or advanced degree

 The most common language spoken in Wallsburg is English.
 Other important languages spoken here include Spanish and Italian.

-Did you know that the neighborhood has more Swedish and English ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Swedish and Scottish ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 21.9% of this neighborhood's residents have Swedish ancestry and 26.5% have English ancestry.
+In fact, 11.6% of this neighborhood's residents have Swedish ancestry and 6.0% have Scottish ancestry.

 What we choose to do for a living reflects who we are.
 Each neighborhood has a different mix of occupations represented, and together these tell you about the neighborhood and help you understand if this neighborhood may fit your lifestyle.